How to Create Recovery Database in Exchange Server?

 Conclusion

-A Recovery Database is a part of disaster recovery in Exchange that helps restore missing mailboxes and mailbox items after the retention period is elapsed.
+A Recovery Database in Exchange Server helps to mount a restored database and recover missing mailboxes and mailbox items after the retention period is elapsed.
+Above, we have explained the process to create a Recovery Database and to restore mailboxes using the recovery database.
 However, it requires database backup and multiple steps to complete.
-Also, you cannot use it to recover a failed Exchange server, mailboxes from a damaged Exchange database (EDB), or multiple databases.
+In addition, you cannot use it to recover mailboxes from a damaged Exchange database (EDB) or multiple databases.

-For such cases and in the absence of a backup, you can rely on third-party software such as Stellar Repair for Exchange.
-This Exchange recovery tool helps you extract mailboxes from the damaged, corrupt, or inaccessible Exchange mailbox database (EDB) file and saves them as PST.
+For such cases and in the absence of backup, you can rely on Stellar Repair for Exchange.
+This Exchange recovery tool helps you extract mailboxes from damaged, corrupt, or inaccessible Exchange mailbox database (EDB) file and saves them in PST.
 It does not require any database backup, log files, or additional permissions to work.
-You can also export the extracted mailboxes and mailbox data, including Public Folders, directly to mailboxes on the live Exchange server.
+You can also export the extracted mailboxes and mailbox data, including Public Folders, directly to mailboxes on a live Exchange server.

 Was this article helpful?